RossHolland-Melt/RossHolland-Melt/README.md

 Hi 👋 - My name is Ross Holland
 ====================================================================================================================================

-Applied AI Engineer & Consultant
+Applied AI Engineer & Consultant @ Nimble Group 📈
 ---------------------------------------------

 I am a Charismatic, hard-working and passionate individual with a love for turning chaotic challenges into business-transforming AI solutions!
 Anything I don't know, I will always find a way to learn.
 Connect with me today and let's get working 💪🏻